Dantoro/project_therapy/datasets/custom_corpus/pair_dataset/pair_dataset_readme.md

 # PAIR Dataset

-**PAIR** (Patient–Assistant Interaction Responses) is a dataset designed to support research and development in reflective listening, active listening, and therapeutic conversation modeling.
+**PAIR** (Prompt-Aware margIn Ranking for Counselor Reflection) is a dataset designed to support research and development in reflective listening, active listening, and therapeutic conversation modeling.
 It provides high-quality, human-written responses to patient prompts, demonstrating both ideal and suboptimal counseling dialogue styles.

 ## Contents